Teacher of the Year

-The Region-level Teachers of the Year are part of the Commissioner’s Teacher Advisory Council.
+The region-level Teachers of the Year are part of the Commissioner’s Teacher Advisory Council.
 Council members share feedback and advice on issues that impact teachers and help communicate information with teachers in their region.
-The nine Region-level Teachers of the Year serve a one-year term on the council and the three grand division winners serve a two-year term; thus, the council has twelve total members each year.
+The nine region-level Teachers of the Year serve a one-year term on the council and the three grand division winners serve a two-year term; thus, the council has twelve total members each year.

 Teachers of the Year are selected competitively through five cycles: school, district, region, grand division and state in three grade bands: pre-k–4, 5–8, and 9–12.
 Please note that these levels refer to the grade(s) taught by the teacher and not to the grade structure or designation of the school.

-A Teacher of the Year candidate must:
+In order to be considered for the state-level award, a Teacher of the Year candidate must:

-- Spend the majority of the school day in direct instruction to students.
+- spend the majority of the school day in direct instruction to students,

-- Have a track record of exceptional gains in student learning.
+- have a track record of exceptional gains in student learning.